 5.1 Natural ecosystems, including waterways, bushland, and wildlife, are preserved and enhanced Strategy: How will we get there?
-Principal Activity: Operational Action Performance Measure Responsibility PA Ref 25/26 26/27 27/28 28/29 On site sewerage management: Review and prepare a Strategy for on site sewerage management Council determined position for a On Site Sewerage Management Strategy Planning and Environment ADM4 > > ~ ~ a.
-Natural environment is well managed and preserved for current and future generations Compliance: Manage Blayney Waste Facility and Blayney Sewerage Treatment Plant in accordance with EPA Licences Annual Licence returns Planning and Environmental Services / Infrastructure Services SSE1 > > \ \ Trees: Work with community groups to develop tree planting strategic plans and maintenance programs in towns and villages across the shire Number of plans developed, new trees planted or replaced Planning and Environmental Services / Infrastructure Services REC6 > > < < Weed management: Councillor representation as constituent member of Central Tablelands Weeds Authority Participation in meetings and other CTWA activities Executive Services GOV1 > > \ ~ b.
-Minimise the impact of weeds and pest animals in the shire Weed management: Ensure budget allocations are adequate for noxious weed management Spending on noxious weed management Compliance with legislative provisions Infrastructure Services ENV1 ~ ~ \ \
+Principal Activity: Operational Action Performance Measure Responsibility PA Ref 25/26 26/27 27/28 28/29 On site sewerage management: Review and prepare a Strategy for on site sewerage management Council determined position for a On Site Sewerage Management Strategy Planning and Environment ADM4 ~ > ~ ~ a.
+Natural environment, including the Belubula River, is well managed and preserved for current and future Compliance: Manage Blayney Waste Facility and Blayney Sewerage Treatment Plant in accordance with EPA Licences Annual Licence returns Planning and Environmental Services / Infrastructure Services SSE1 ~ > ~ ~ generations Trees: Work with community groups to develop tree planting strategic plans and maintenance programs in towns and villages across the shire Number of plans developed, new trees planted or replaced Planning and Environmental Services / Infrastructure Services REC6 ~ > ~ ~ h Minimina the impact of woods and Weed management: Councillor representation as constituent member of Central Tablelands Weeds Authority Participation in meetings and other CTWA activities Executive Services GOV1 ~ > ~ ~ b.
+Minimise the impact of weeds and pest animals in the shire Weed management: Ensure budget allocations are adequate for noxious weed management Spending on noxious weed management Compliance with legislative provisions Infrastructure Services ENV1 ~ ~ ~ ~ organisations (Local Land Service) to manage pests as identified and reported ENV1 ~ Environmental Services Number of engagements organisations (Local Land Service) to manage pests as identified and -- -- ---------- ------------------------ ----------------------- --